 Leaking From the Tank

 Leaking from the tank should be a cause for alarm.
-It means your heater has taken so much damage from the pressure that the lining has become weak, and it’s breaking.
-The tank cannot drain water, and the pressure in it only makes the situation worse.
+It means your heater has taken so much damage from the pressure that the lining has become weak and broken.
+The tank cannot drain water, and its pressure only worsens the situation.

-At this point, your options are limited to just getting a heater replacement.
+Now, your options are limited to getting a heater replacement.
 However, on the off chance that you can still salvage your tank and you can repair the relief valve, you need to do it as soon as possible.

 How Do You Test a Water Relief Valve

-- For an electric heater, shut off the power from the main circuit breaker.
-Whether you decide to do it yourself or call a plumber, first turn off the power and the gas.
+1. For an electric heater, shut off the power from the main circuit breaker.
+Whether you do it yourself or call a plumber, first turn off the power and the gas.
 Your heater probably has a dedicated shut-off switch.
 Turn the gas valve to ‘Pilot’ or ‘Off’ if you have a gas hot water tank.

-- Flip the lever open once to let off some pressure.
+1. Flip the lever open once to let off some pressure.
 Place a collection pail under the overflow drain pipe for the outflowing water.
 Now, flip the lever for about five seconds and close it.
-Repeat this a few times, noting if any water comes out from the overflow drainpipe.
+Repeat this a few times, noting if water comes from the overflow drainpipe.

 Checking if the relief valve is working is helpful for two things.
 It tells you whether the problem is with the valve or not.

-- If you notice a leak after checking the valve, it’s time to replace the valve.
+• If you notice a leak after checking the valve, it’s time to replace it.

 How Do You Stop a Relief Valve From Leaking?